ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-menu-item/index.md

 ## Providing Custom Behaviour

-As described above, the easiest way to configure the behaviour of a custom menu item is using the `configureDefaults` callback.
+As described above, the easiest way to configure the behaviour of a custom menu item is returning `true` from `configureDefaults`.

-If this is not called, then the custom menu item will need to implement all of the required behaviour itself.
+If this is not done, then the custom menu item will need to implement all of the required behaviour itself.

-It is also possible to disable certain parts of the behaviour by passing params of type `IMenuConfigParams` to `configureDefaults`:
+It is also possible to disable certain parts of the behaviour by returning an object of type `IMenuConfigParams` from `configureDefaults`:

 <interface-documentation interfaceName='IMenuConfigParams' config='{ "description": "" }'></interface-documentation>